aedoardo1990/Master_Human_Nature/README.md

 - [Font Awesome](https://fontawesome.com/) - for social media icons in footer and for icon of the dropdown menu
 - [W3C](https://www.w3.org/) - for HTML & CSS Validation.

 ## Deployment

 The project was deployed on GitHub pages.

 ![project deployed](./assets/images/readme_images/deployment.png)

 ## Credits

 ### Content

 The content about Robert Greene's biography, activity and the summary of his books was sourced from the below websites:
 -[Wikipedia](https://www.wikipedia.org/)

 - [Amazon](https://www.amazon.de/)

 ### Media

 The video on the Home page was sourced from the Youtube channel of Robert Greene:

 - [Robert Greene Official](https://www.youtube.com/@RobertGreeneOfficial)

 The photos were taken from the following websites:

 - [Wikipedia](https://www.wikipedia.org/) - landing image on the Home page
 - [Pinterest](https://www.pinterest.it/) - covers of the books on "The Books" page and photo of the author on "About the author" page
-- [Mediuam] (https://medium.com/@keepasking/a-year-with-robert-greene-102876c9b4ca) - photo of all the books on the page "Get free eBook"
+- [Mediuam] (<https://medium.com/@keepasking/a-year-with-robert-greene-102876c9b4ca>) - photo of all the books on the page "Get free eBook"

 ### Code used

 - Inspiration for the dropdown bar - [W3Schools](https://www.w3schools.com/howto/howto_css_dropdown.asp)
 - Inspiration for the form menu - [Code Institute] (Coders Coffehouse Project, Love Running Project) and [Ferrari](https://www.ferrari.com/en-EN/auto/owner-reg)
 - Starting structure of the site - [Code Institute] (Love Running Project)
 - Books section for screens from 768px and up - [Amazon](https://www.amazon.de/-/en/Kommunikation-Psychologie-Business-Karriere-B%C3%BCcher/b/ref=dp_bc_aui_C_3?ie=UTF8&node=467524)
 - Inspiration for the Readme - [mindyoga](https://github.com/AliOKeeffe/mindyoga/blob/main/README.md) and [pawsome](https://github.com/dasunicorn/pawsome)

 ## Acknowledgements

 My mentor Antonio for his great support and all the useful advices.

 My wife for her great love and support in everything I do.

-Kay of Code Institute for the many tips on how to use different programms for the project.
+Kay of Code Institute for the many tips on how to use different programs for the project.